Fear the FAQ 2011-12

-Rec'd - Short for "recommended," when you really like a post/comment.
-Click the "actions" link under the comment, and then "Rec."
+Rec'd - Short for "recommended," the SBN version of the Facebook "like" button.
+To rec a comment, click the "actions" link underneath it, and then click "Rec."

-Make it green! - When a comment gets a certain number of recs, it turns green.
+Make it green! - When a comment gets two recs* it turns green.
 When someone posts this, they want other people to rec the comment so others can also appreciate it.

 Flag'd - Opposite of a rec, where a user dislikes the comment.
-Usually when someone posts "flag'd," it's used faceitiously, but you can flag a post for spam, trolling, innappropriate content, etc. Click on actions again and you will also see an option for "Flag."
+Usually when someone posts "flag'd" it is faceitious, but it is possible to flag a post for spam, trolling innappropriate content, etc. if need be.
+Click on actions and you will see an option for "Flag."

-z - will go to and highlight the next comment in a thread.
-Will also unmark every comment that you have read/z'd through c - Same function as the z key, except it doesn't unmark comments.
+z - will go to and highligh the next comment in a thread.
+Will also mark every comment that you have read/z'd through as read (i.e. without a yellow background).

-shift-a - Unmarks all the comments in the thread.
+shift-a - marks all comments in the thread as read.

 To post an image, go to a site like Photobucket, Imageshack, or TinyPic and upload an image there.

-There are also a few auto-formatting things that SBN does that trips up everyone:
+There are also a few auto-formatting things in comments that SBN does that trips up everyone:

 #1 - if the first character in a paragraph is a number sign, it will automatically create a numbered list